Get Help Today: 844-288-4672

 The skills, motivation, and coping strategies learned during recovery can protect them from developing a new substance use disorder.
 There is no addiction cure but recovered addicts have a “recovery toolbox” they can rely on to navigate life’s challenges.
 For example, recovered addicts know when to ask for help, such as in stressful situations that can trigger drinking or drug use.

 Even though addiction cure is a myth, addiction treatment has far-reaching benefits.
 The important thing to remember is that treatment for substance use disorders is not a one-shot deal.
-Drug addiction is a chronic disease and most people require long-term treatment, and in many instances, repeat treatments, to stay sober.
+Drug addiction is a chronic disease, and most people require long-term inpatient and outpatient treatment in the care of medical professionals and, in many instances, repeat treatments to stay sober.
+Treatment will typically involve the use of the detoxification process, prescription drugs (e.g., methadone, buprenorphine, naltrexone, and methamphetamine), and therapies like psychotherapy, cognitive-behavioral therapy, and counseling programs to treat addiction.
 Thinking of a stint at drug rehab as an addiction cure is harmful because it prevents addicts from getting the additional help they may need.

 More Information On Our COVID19 Response Plan